 Heroin is a highly addictive and very dangerous substance that releases dopamine in the brain and can cause addiction incredibly quickly.

-Other drugs in the opiate family include prescription painkillers such as oxycodone, morphine, and fentanyl.
 These medications may be prescribed after surgery or injury, and you will need to have regular check-ups to check on your overall health.

 There is a trend in people who are prescribed these types of drugs who then move on to heroin once they are no longer prescribed their medication (3).